The Enigma Chronicles - Echoes

 "Oh, well that's simple, really," I purred, leaning forward with a criminal smile.
 "I'm his son-in-law."

 "Ooh!
 A challenge, is it?", Kade fake-pouted, pushing his lips into a self-conceited pucker, then matching my smile to the very root.
 "That just tickles me pink!
 May the best man win!"

-Challenge accepted.
-"I plan to.", I murmured, waving him off.
+"I plan to," I answered sharply, accepting his challenge.
 "Now move aside."
-When he didn't move an inch, I had to wonder just how bold he really feeling today.
+When he didn't move an inch, I had to wonder just how bold he was really feeling today.
 "Unless there was something else you wanted?"

 I already knew it was Sa'lu standing outside the door.
 I could sense her distinct Aura.
 Nevertheless, I played it casual.
 "Send her in."